swimit/swim-transit/tracking/README.md

 # Tracking App
 Tracking app that tracks the buses in the sf-muni and ucsf agencies

+## Overview
+We set out to develop an application that can provide real time tracking of buses in San Francisco and the East Bay.
+The goal was to have two different html pages that can display the buses in each of the agencies along with some statistics and to also have a third html page that displays the buses from both agencies and aggregates the statistics.
+The general outline of how we were going to approach developing this application was to write an `Agency Service` for the two agencies and to also write a higher level swim service, which we called the `Transit Service`, that linked to both `Agency Services`.
+The data regarding the buses was obtained from the [NextBus API](http://webservices.nextbus.com/).

 ## Getting Started
+If you do not have Gradle installed you can find an installation guide [here](https://gradle.org/install).
-Compile and run the Tracking App using [Gradle](https://gradle.org/install)
+Compile and run the Tracking App using Gradle
 ```sh
 Gradle Clean Build Run
 ```
 Now open up `sf-muni.html` in a browser to track the buses in the sf-muni agency.
-Open `ucsf.html` as well in a browser to track the buses in the ucsf agency.
+Open `actransit.html` as well in a browser to track the buses in the transit agency.
+Open up `region.html` in order to see the aggregation of the two agencies.

 ## Code Walkthrough